 Multi-method approaches refer to the use of multiple methods (typically quantitative and qualitative) in conducting research (Creswell, 2003).
 For some scholars, not all projects that use multiple methods are actually multi-method studies.
-For instance, Brewer and Hunter (1989) say "...actual multimethod projects are... either single studies or more complex programs of continuing research, which systematically employ various combinations of field, survey, experimental, and nonreactive methods to address their research questions." (p.
+For instance, Brewer and Hunter (1989) say "...actual multimethod projects are... either single studies or more complex programs of continuing research, which systematically employ various combinations of field, survey, experimental, and non-reactive methods to address their research questions." (p.
 28).

 Adopting a multi-method approach to studying e-government presents a variety of advantages to research teams as well as a number of challenges.
-Four advantages and four challenges were identified consistently in a number of articles discussing experiences using multi-method approaches.
-The following subsections provide a discussion of these advantages and challenges.
+Four advantages and four challenges were identified consistently in a number of articles discussing experiences using multi-method approaches (see tables 1 and 2) This brief review was enriched by a discussion that took place at the 6th National Conference on Digital Government Research (Gil-Garcia & Pardo, 2005).